May 29/30 2019

 In a big way.

 I was able to get a SIM card without difficulty, and then catch the train into the city centre.
-The train was an ultra modern Bombardier rain car….thinking of home.
+The train was an ultra modern Bombardier train car….thinking of home.

 Once in the city I walked to the Hostel I had reserved a month ago.
 This requires walking about 15 minutes from the main Metro station to an area called the Art District.
 What am amazing area of this little city.
-There are galleries, restaurants, and a literal flood of creative expression everywhere you look.
+There are galleries, restaurants, and literal a flood of creative expression everywhere you look.
 In fact my place is called the Gallery Hostel.
-From the outside it appears to be a door with a sign above it.
-Inside it an absolutely fabulous place.
+From the outside it appears to be an innocuous door with a sign above it.
+Inside it was an absolutely fabulous place.